DrCBeatz/aynm-rental-buyout-calculator/README.md

 Contributions are welcome!
 Here's how you can help:
 1. Fork this repository.
 2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your chnges and run tests.
+3. Make your changes and run tests.
 4. Submit a pull request.

 ## License